bananestar/banana-logger/README.md

 &#x20;&#x20;

-BananaLogger is a stylish, zero-dependency logging utility for Node.js – with colors, tags, timestamps, timers, and advanced file/JSON support. **Fun to use, readable for humans, simple to parse for machines.**
+BananaLogger-js is a stylish, zero-dependency logging utility for Node.js – with colors, tags, timestamps, timers, and advanced file/JSON support. **Fun to use, readable for humans, simple to parse for machines.**

 ---